Friday, March 19, 2021

 Sierra was a very early publisher of PC games.
 Its first game, Adventure in Serenia was a port of its popular Hi-res Adventure #2, Wizard and the Princess.
 The port was developed while the IBM PC was in development and released soon after the release of the IBM PC in August of 1981.
 Even though the release was by IBM, the disk was still copy protected.

 The copy protection on early Sierra titles was pretty basic, weird sector IDs, non-standard sector sizes and the like.
 The copy protection did not nearly have to be sophisticated as on other systems at first because the IBM PC was a young computer and fairly expensive.
 All it had to do was to break the DISKCOPY command and other copying methods with respected DOS rules.
-Other early releases like Frogger and Crossfire used these kinds of in-house protections.
+Other early releases like Frogger, Crossfire and Ulysses and the Golden Fleecy used these kinds of simple in-house protections.

 Another disk-based copy protection that was available was Softguard's Superlok.
 When Formaster was slow to meet Sierra's needs, Superlok was not possible to reproduce without special hardware or an Option Board.
 Superlok's protection schemes did not care about DMA or system speed.
 When Sierra began using Superlok, it was at v2.3.
 Sierra used Superlok for the booter King's Quest II, Donald Duck's Playground and The Black Cauldron.
 Sierra also used Superlok for the DOS-based games Sierra's Championship Boxing (1985 release), Winnie the Pooh in the Hundred-Acre Wood, Mickey's Space Adventure (3.5" disk version only) and Ultima II (1985 360KiB release).
 Even though these games required MS-DOS they could not be run when their files were copied to a hard drive.